zzzprojects/docs/learnentityframeworkcore.com/pages/saving/cascade-delete.md

 If the related products are loaded and tracked by the current `DbContext`, EF Core can apply the cascade behavior before sending the delete commands.

-If the related products are not loaded, the database can apply the cascade behavior if the foreign key constraint was created with cascade delete enabled.
+If the related products are not loaded, the database apply the cascade behavior due to the foreign key constraint that was created.

 The exact SQL depends on the database provider, the relationship configuration, and whether the dependent entities are tracked.